Back to all posts

 This classic remedy combines the benefits of massage with the inflammation-reducing power of cold therapy.
 Grab a standard water bottle from your freezer and place it on the floor.
 While seated, roll your foot back and forth over the frozen bottle, from your heel to your toes.
 Apply medium pressure and continue for about five to ten minutes.
 The cold helps to numb the area and calm inflammation, while the rolling motion provides a gentle massage to the fascia.
 It’s an especially helpful technique to do at the end of the day or after an activity that has flared up your symptoms.

-What Tools Can Make Your Massage Better?
+What Tools Can Improve Your Foot Massage?

 While your hands are your most convenient massage tools, a few simple items can help you apply more targeted and consistent pressure to find relief.
 You don’t need to invest in expensive equipment to get started.
 In fact, you probably have a few of these things lying around your house right now.